-One of the few companies that install all major pier types and will recommend the pier that best suites your foundation needs.
+One of the few companies which installs all major pier types and will recommend the pier that best suits your foundation needs.

 - USUALLY LEAST EXPENSIVE